-Founded in 2008, Action for Public first began as an externally funded NGO helping vulnerable populations in cyclone-affected areas of Myanmar as well as people living with HIV.
+Founded in 2008, Action for Public first began as a community based organization enpowering vulnerable populations in cyclone-affected areas of Myanmar as well as people living with HIV.

-The group has come a long way since then and has now transformed into a local sewing business employing eight talented... more
+The group has come a long way since then and has now transformed into a local social business employing eight talented women, with the mission to... more

 Ai Hom Tai, meaning Aroma of Shan, was established in 2005 by the Shan Baptist community in Yangon in order to provide housing for students coming from Shan state looking to continue their high school and postgraduate level studies.
-At Ai Hom... more
+At Ai Hom Tai, students – whose opportunities for continued studies are not always available at their communities... more

 Amazing Grace is a growing social enterprise founded in 2012 by Naw Eh Wah.
 She is passionate about bringing new opportunities to women living with disabilities through jewelry and craft production.
-Amazing Grace has grown into a team of 15 trainers working with women experiencing a range of disabilities throughout Myanmar.
-The group provides... more
+By working closely with women from the disabled community, she provides job opportunities, training, and flexible employment across Myanmar—... more

 Lily Handicraft, a group of talented and spiritual women, works with young women and caregivers from orphanages to provide sewing and life-skills courses.
 Some of them are then able to take this further and use these new skills to support their livelihood.
-Lily reinvests any income generated to support... more
+Lily reinvests any income generated to support transportation costs, salary for the... more

-Ko Thar Gyi is the founder of Natural Dye Weaving Network started in 2012.
-He was a farmer for 10 years before working on his weaving business.
-He started the business with 3 people with the mission of supporting the local community and preserve the traditional back strap weaving technique.
-Now, there are nearly 60 people involved in this... more
+Ko Thar Gyi is the founder of the Natural Dye Weaving Network, which he started in 2012.
+Before that, he was a farmer for 10 years.
+He began the business with three people, with the mission of supporting the local community and preserving the traditional back-strap weaving technique.
+At its peak, the network included nearly 60 people, including... more

 When she was young, Ma Hnin Nu Htwe dreamed of being a fashion designer – a dream that still remains with her.
 But she knows today that it should be a show where models with disabilities lead the runway!